webzcom/text2speech2mp3/ReadMe.txt

 Download the ffmpeg-master-latest-win64-gpl.zip file from https://github.com/BtbN/FFmpeg-Builds/releases

+Copy the ffmpg.exe file into the text2speech2mp3 root folder.

+Configure the variable, ffmpegPath = "ffmpeg.exe"

 Just update the text-to-speech script with your ffmpeg installation path and you're good to go!